nklayman/vue-cli-plugin-electron-builder/docs/guide/configuration.md

 module.exports = {
   pluginOptions: {
     electronBuilder: {
+      customFileProtocol: 'myCustomProtocol://./' // Make sure to add "./" to the end of the protocol
-      customFileProtocol: 'myCustomProtocol://' // You can also revert back to the file protocol with 'file://' }
+      customFileProtocol: 'file://./' // You can also revert back to the file protocol with 'file://' }
   }
 }